 Yesterday, Burger King got the internet talking with a risky ad campaign for International Women’s Day.
-While many brands and retailers took the simple, oft-traveled IWD route, offering site-wide discounts to “honor women” or some concept of marketable feminism, the UK Burger King account tweeted, “Women belong in the kitchen,” and published a full-page New York Times ad echoing the sentiment.
+While many brands and retailers took the simple, oft-traveled IWD route, offering site-wide discounts to “honor women” with marketable feminism, the UK Burger King account tweeted, “Women belong in the kitchen,” and published a full-page New York Times ad echoing the sentiment.

 The restaurant replied to the since-deleted tweet, which had been retweeted and quote tweeted more than 250,000 times, with a subsequent message, “if they want to, of course.”

 “Yet only 20% of chefs are women.
 We're on a mission to change the gender ratio in the restaurant industry by empowering female employees with the opportunity to pursue a culinary career,” the brand wrote before announcing a new scholarship to ”help female Burger King employees pursue their culinary dreams.”

 The company’s aim was clear.
 Burger King wanted to flip the slogan of make-me-a-sandwich misogyny to advocate for women working in the food industry, and cause some commotion along the way.
 And, while many criticized the fast food chain’s poor-taste post, the risk may have been worth the reward on social media.

 After weeks of plateauing at 1.91 million Twitter followers, the US Burger King’s following jumped to 1.92 million following the March 8 Women’s Day tweet.